 The Septic Tank Size scam

 The implementation of the General Binding Rules has bought a lot of change.
 This has attracted a lot of new companies and traditional mains drainage companies to start operating in this area.
 Many are now offering Septic Tank Surveys.
-What we have seen recently is, especially with home buyers surveys, a lot of incorrect assessments being made.
+It has been seen recently, especially with home buyers surveys, a lot of incorrect assessments being made.
 Some stipulate that old systems need to be replaced at the cost of £10’s of thousands of pounds.
 Some of this advice may be misplaced but certainly, some of it is intentional.

 Tips for avoiding issues with a survey: